digital-botanical-gardens-initiative/dbgi-green-paper/manuscript.md

 ## Goals {.page_break_before}

+![
+**Main goals of the Digital Botanical Gardens Initiative.**
+](images/dbgi-goals.pdf "Workflow"){#fig:dbgi-goals width="100%"}

-The main goals of the DBGI are resumed in Figure 1.
-Some details are given hereafter:
+The main goals of the DBGI are resumed in Figure @fig:dbgi-goals Some details are given hereafter:

 1. Establish chemical extracts libraries of Swiss botanical gardens.
 These chemical libraries can be considered as complementary to herbarium samples.
 They are easily conserved over time and in a reasonable space.
 They represent the chemical diversity of a sample.
 They can be easily aliquoted.
 They can be screened for bioassays.